Bruce Atwood Adjunct Associate Professor.

 Paul was a Danforth Fellow, an Honorary Woodrow Wilson Fellow, and a National Science Foundation Fellow.
 He is editor-in-chief of The UMAP Journal of Undergraduate Mathematics and Its Applications and co-author of For All Practical Purposes (9th ed., 2013), an introductory college text in contemporary applied mathematics.
 He is interested in everything, but special interests include actuarial science, environmental modeling, probability and statistics, computer science, combinatorial games, and history of mathematics.
-In 1997–1998 and 2004–2005 he was in a probability and statistics group at the University of Augsburg, Germany.
-He was on sabbatical leave 2011-2012.
+In 1997–1998 and 2004–2005, he was in a probability and statistics group at the University of Augsburg, Germany; he returned there for a visit in summer 2013.

-David Ellis (218 Science Center, 363-2369; email@example.com) Professor.
-Ph.D. (topology) University of California—Berkeley.
-Dave was chair of the department from 1994 to 1999 and 2004-2006.
-Special interests include the topology of dynamical systems, a topic on which he is preparing a book.
-He is chair of the department's weekly Mathematics Colloquium.
+Dave was chair of the department from 1994–1999 and 2004–2006.
+His special interests include the topology of dynamical systems, a topic on which he is preparing a book.
+He was on sabbatical 2013–2014.
+His book Automorphisms and Equivalence Relations in Topological Dynamics, co-authored with his father, appeared summer 2013.

 B.S. and M.S.
-Indian Institute of Technology, Ph.D. (complex analysis) State University of New York at Stony Brook.
+Indian Institute of Technology, Ph.D. (complex analysis) State University of New York at StonyBrook.
 Ranjan was the College’s Teacher of the Year in 1986 and again in 2000.
 He has received two notable awards from the Mathematical Association of America: the Allendoerfer Prize for expository writing in 1990 and being named a Distinguished Teacher of Mathematics in 2001.
 His research interests include algebraic number theory, hypergeometric series, differential equations, and the history of mathematics.
 His book Special Functions with co-authors Richard Askey and George Andrews was published in 1999, and his book Sources in the Development of Mathematics: Series and Products from the Fifteenth to the Twenty-First Century appeared in 2011.
-In 1997 he taught a first-year seminar on Indian mythology.
-In summer 2012, he mentored Zhitai Li '14 in a Sanger Summer Scholars Project on the development of modular functions, including devising diagrams for an upcoming continuation of Ranjan's book on sources in the development of mathematics.
+In 1997, he taught a first-year seminar on Indian mythology.
+In summer 2013, he mentored Jianing Xu ’13 in a Beloit College Sanger Summer Scholars Project on examples of the modularity theorem.